 Photos by Nina K. Hahn

-The shortest trail to the Colorado River winds down to the bottom of the biggest chasm on the continent with a deceptively steep 5,000-foot drop in elevation, all in just seven miles.
+The shortest trail to the Colorado River winds down to the bottom of the biggest chasm on the continent in a quick and sudden descent: a steep 5,000-foot drop in elevation in only seven miles.
 Don’t rush it: Relish all those gobsmacking views from Ooh Aah Point to the Tip Off on a guided REI Adventures backpacking trip.
 You’ll learn about endemic plants and ancient pueblo ruins, how to make the best cold lemonade on the planet, and the ABCs of tent pitching—the last of which happens at Phantom Ranch, a legendary creekside oasis and the only lodging below the rim. —Nina K. Hahn

 Photos by Nina K. Hahn

 At 9,600 feet, Breckenridge is one of the highest towns in Colorado, and this moderately challenging hike delivers on a powerful high-altitude ascent.
-Starting at 10,174 feet, trek through a spruce forest, creeks, and alpine meadows straight out of The Sound of Music to a shelf at 11,9000 showcasing the sparkling oasis of Lower Crystal Lake.
-That’s just a teaser, given you can trek even higher on this seemingly endless trail to Upper Crystal Lake at 12,600 feet and jaunt over to the summit of a “13er,” the 13,640-foot Peak 10.
-Get grounded at Gravity Haus, primly positioned at the end of Breck’s historic Main Street and exactly the place to sign up for a guided hike to the heavens with Colorado Adventure Guides, located right inside the hotel. —N.K.H.
+Starting at 10,174 feet, trek through a spruce forest, creeks, and alpine meadows straight out of The Sound of Music to a shelf at 11,900 showcasing the sparkling oasis of Lower Crystal Lake.
+That’s just a teaser, given you can trek even higher to Upper Crystal Lake at 12,600 feet and jaunt over to the summit of a “13er,” the 13,640-foot Peak 10.
+Get grounded at Gravity Haus, primly positioned at the end of Breck’s historic Main Street and exactly the place to sign up for a guided hike to the heavens with Colorado Adventure Guides, a company located right inside the hotel. —N.K.H.

 Photo by Tom Tietz/Shutterstock

 Of the many hikes I’ve done around the world with my family, our trek through Haleakalā National Park to the Pools of ‘Ohe‘o, or “Seven Sacred Pools,” in eastern Maui is easily the most memorable.
 It’s only accessible via the Hana Highway—famous for its hairpin turns, 59 bridges, and waterfall-studded landscape.
-Deep within a rain forest, the hike involves moving through lush, ecodiverse woodland, crossing freshwater streams (no bridges, just rocks to grab onto for balance) into a bamboo forest humming with ‘apapane birds, and eventually ascending to a dramatic 400-foot waterfall.
-As we reached Waimoku Falls, it began to rain.
+The hike, deep within a rainforest, involves moving through lush, ecodiverse woodland, crossing freshwater streams (no bridges, just rocks to grab onto for balance) into a bamboo forest humming with ‘apapane birds, and eventually ascending to a dramatic 400-foot waterfall.
+It began to rain as we reached Waimoku Falls.
 Within minutes we were up to our knees in mud.
 Our muckiness—it was a slippery descent—commanded a scrub-down in the Pacific.
 It was glorious. —Amy Tara Koch

 Australia and New Zealand